MaestSi/ONT_preprocessing/README.md

 * \<"sample_name".fastq\>: filtered reads in fastq format
 * \<"sample_name".fasta\>: filtered reads in fasta format
+* logfile.txt: logfile tracking the options used and the number of filtered reads

 Outputs (saved in \<fast5_dir\>\_analysis/qc):
 * Read length distributions and pycoQC report